tchannagiri/DSBplot/README.md

 ### `comparison.py`

-This stage takes two directories output from the `preprocess.py` stages and creates a third directory that contains analogous data for creating *comparison* graphs of the two samples.
-The reference sequences (after restricting to the specified window) should be identical between the two library for meaningful comparisons.
-The output data will contain the same columns as that output from `preprocess.py` but will have two additional columns (with suffixes `_1` and `_2`) for the frequencies of the two different samples (the original frequency column, with no suffix, will contain the maximum of these two).
-The output will be in the subdirectores `3_window`, `4_graph`, and `5_histogram`.
+This stages creates data needed to compare two different sequencing libraries.
+Specifically, it takes as input two directories that were created using the `preprocess.py` script, and will output a third directory that contains analogous data for creating comparison graphs of the two samples.
+For meaningful comparisons, it is important that the reference sequences (after restricting to the specified window) are identical between the two libraries.
+The output data will contain the same columns as that output from `preprocess.py` (i.e., it will have the same information about the variations around the DSBs), but will have two additional columns (with suffixes `_1` and `_2`) for the frequencies of the two different samples being compared.
+The original frequency column, with no suffix, will contain the maximum of these two frequencies.
+The output will be in the subdirectories `3_window`, `4_graph`, and `5_histogram`.

-Output of `python comparson.py --help`:
+Output of `python comparison.py --help`:
 ```
 usage: comparison.py [-h] --input INPUT INPUT --output OUTPUT